ionenwks/iwdevtools/README.rst

 scrub-patch
 -----------
 Perhaps copying the ``sed`` from the `devmanual`_ was too much of a hassle?
 Well this is the script for you!

+.. _devmanual: https://devmanual.gentoo.org/ebuild-writing/misc-files/patches/index.html

 May possibly do a bit more...

-.. _devmanual: https://devmanual.gentoo.org/ebuild-writing/misc-files/patches/index.html
+Run ``scrub-patch --help`` for details.